dleovl/RootHideBootstrapUnofficialFAQ/README.md

 # **UNOFFICIAL** RootHide Bootstrap FAQ

 DO NOT UPDATE YOUR PHONE NO MATTER WHAT!
 SpringBoard tweaks *DO NOT WORK* currently.
 Tweak daemons do not work either.
+Refer to the rest of this FAQ for more information.

 Always remember, **DO NOT INSTALL `.TIPA` BUILDS FROM OTHER PEOPLE.** You risk installing malicious code if the code used to build the tipa is open source (meaning anyone could've modified the tweak to be malicious) and you're potentially installing outdated Bootstrap versions which may not function properly nor will they recieve support.
 Don't run `rm -rf /var/`, it doesn't give you SpringBoard injection.